NDSU Edible Beans

 'Rosie' light red kidney (LRK) bean was released by the North Dakota Agricultural Experiment station in 2014.
 'Rosie' LRK has shown superior seed yield when compared with other commonly grown varieties in the region.
 In 2012-2014 'Rosie' produced about 800 pounds more per acre than CELRK, 330 more than 'Foxfire', and 140 more than 'Pink Panther'.

 'Talon' dark red kidney (DRK) bean was released by the North Dakota Agricultural Experiment station in 2014.
-'Talon' DRK has shown superior seed yield when compared with other commonly grown varieties in the region.
+'Talon' DRK has shown superior seed yield compared to other commonly grown varieties in the region.
 In 2012-2014 'Talon' produced about 10 pounds per acre more than 'Montcalm' and 170 pounds per acre more than 'Redhawk'.

 'Avalanche' is a navy bean variety released by the North Dakota Agricultural Experiment Station (NDAES) in 2008.
 'Avalanche' is a navy bean line selected from the cross 96-177-01-01//Voyager/Black Knight, which was made in 1999.
 This cross was an attempt to combine several traits such as good yield, earliness, erect architecture, desirable seed characteristics, and multiple disease resistance.